Taiwan public holidays by year

 National Day2025-10-10 (Friday)The National Day of the Republic of China, also referred to as Double Ten Day or Double Tenth Day, is a public holiday on 10 October, now held annually as national day in the Republic of China.

-Additional Holiday2025-10-24 (Friday)If two holidays fall on the same day, an adjacent working day may be given as an extra holiday; similarly, if a holiday falls on a weekend, the following Monday becomes a public holiday.
+Additional Holiday2025-10-24 (Friday)If two holidays fall on the same day, an adjacent working day may be given as an extra holiday; similarly, if a holiday falls on a weekend, an adjacent Friday or Monday may be designated as a public holiday.

 Retrocession Day2025-10-25 (Saturday)Retrocession Day is the annual observance and a public holiday in Taiwan commemorating the end of Japanese rule of Taiwan and Penghu and the claimed return of Taiwan to the Republic of China on 25 October 1945.